 Susanne Cote is a biological anthropologist and leader of the University of Calgary’s Primate Paleobiology Lab.
 Her research group studies the fossil evidence for ape, monkey, and human evolution, primarily based in East Africa.
 The primary focus of research is to understand how environmental pressures have shaped the adaptations of early apes and monkeys in East Africa by studying the primate fossils themselves, other mammalian fossils found in association with primates, and other paleoecological proxies.
 Current fieldwork takes place in northeastern Uganda and the Turkana Basin in Kenya.

-Peter Dawson's research focuses on the digital preservation of heritage sites in Alberta and the Canadian Arctic.
+Peter Dawson is a full Professor and is the Head of the Department.
+His research focuses on the digital preservation of heritage sites in Alberta and the Canadian Arctic.
 He and his graduate students use reality capture technologies such as terrestrial and aerial laser scanning to document, archive, analyse, and preserve heritage resources that are at risk, due to the impacts of climate change and human-caused destruction.
 His group works with an interdisciplinary team of researchers in such areas as geomatics engineering, computer science, and art.
 Together they explore how technologies like virtual reality can be used to mobilise knowledge about heritage sites, especially those that are inaccessible to the public because they are too remote or dangerous to visit.
 Dawson have partnered with Alberta Culture and Tourism, Parks Canada, and the Virtual Museum of Canada on a variety of digital heritage projects and virtual exhibits.

 Andrea Freeman joined the Earth Sciences Program and the Department of Archaeology in 1997.
 As a geoarchaeologist, Dr. Freeman primarily researches the dynamic among past societies and ancient landscapes.
 She is particularly focused on river valleys and their potential to attract human groups and preserve record of their presence.
 Dr. Freeman’s research in Alberta has examined the context of early and middle Holocene sites on the northern Plains.
 This research has been funded by SSHRC MCRI and standard research grants.
 She is particularly interested in the potential of late glacial landscapes to draw early human groups into Alberta.
 More recently, Dr. Freeman has become interested in the communication of science and of archaeology’s representation in various forms of media.